gbblack/mansus/07 Bookmarks/Reading Roadmap.md

 - Tidy First?
 - A People's History of the United States
 ### Textbooks
+- A Philosophy of Software Design, 2nd Edition
 - Patterns for API design
 - Head First: Software Architecture
 - Building Multi Tenant SaaS Architectures